CodinCat/hasFont.js/README.md

 hasFont.js
 ==========

-a simple tool to check that the user has the font or not, and return a Boolean.
+A simple script to check that the user has the font or not.
 It's vanilla JavaScript, no dependency required.

+You can see it in action here: https://codincat.github.io/hasFont.js/

 Usage
 ==========